Physiologia Plantarum has different article types you can choose from.

 Practical Information: These manuscripts are format-free.

 Viewpoint articles should focus on key-challenges/developments related to one of our subject areas.
-Authors are welcome to express their perspectives on a particular issue, backed up by the literature.
+Authors should express their perspectives on a particular issue, backed up by the literature.
 The aim should be to stimulate debate or to provide a new interpretation of an old problem.
 Authors should neither excessively criticize the research of others, except where criticism is constructive, nor dwell too much on their own research.
 Viewpoint articles must be accessible to a wide readership.

 Practical Information: These manuscripts are format-free.